sindresorhus/debounce/Readme.md

   Creates and returns a new debounced version of the passed function that will postpone its execution until after wait milliseconds have elapsed since the last time it was invoked.

   Pass `true` for the `immediate` parameter to cause debounce to trigger the function on the leading edge instead of the trailing edge of the wait interval.
 Useful in circumstances like preventing accidental double-clicks on a "submit" button from firing a second time.

+  The debounced function returned also has a property 'clear' that is a function that will clear any scheduled future executions of your function.

 ## License